Jeep Compass Insurance Rates

 Rates are averaged for all Jeep Compass models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for the Best Jeep Compass Insurance
+How to Find Low Cost Jeep Compass Insurance

-- Drivers under the age of 20 are expensive to insure, as much as $399 per month if the policy includes full coverage
+- 16 to 18-year-old drivers are the costliest to insure, as much as $399 per month if full coverage is purchased

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Jeep Compass insurance costs.
 If you want to bypass the theoretical part of shopping for insurance, take advantage of our free quote tool below to start comparing quotes from multiple companies right now.